Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/assignments/assignment-07.md

 **Challenge 1**

-The Date Object can be instantiated with a date string, or with a list of parameter for: year, month, date, hours, mins, secs.
+The Date Object can be instantiated with a date string, with a list of parameter for: year, month, date, hours, mins, secs, or with another Date object.

+To do this you'll create a class that holds a Date object as a property.
+You class needs to accept a variable number of parameters and be able to pass these parameters to Date object it initializes.

 ```JS
 class D {